 Knowing what to do after a truck accident in Western, PA can be confusing.
-Marcus & Mack wants to help you cut through the confusion.
+The truck accident lawyers at Marcus & Mack wants to help you cut through the confusion.
 The following are some frequently asked questions about Pennsylvania truck accidents.

 If you don’t see your question or need immediate help, call us now at (814) 277-5664 for a free consultation.